univention/intercom-service/docs/index.rst

 #####################################

 Welcome to the documentation about the Univention :program:`ICS` app.
 The app installs the Intercom Service, and intermediary for communication between applications like Nextcloud, OX and Synapse (Element).
-This program is required for the functionalities File-picker, Videoconference create and TODO
+This program is required for the functionalities File-picker, Videoconference create and accessing the Univention-Portal navigation endpoint from other apps.

 This documentation is for system administrators who operate the :program:`ICS` app from Univention App Center connected to the LDAP